Estimate Time6 min

 • Risks can include the cost of ongoing time and effort to manage properties and maintain relationships with tenants, plus the possibility of lack of diversification.

-That may partly explain why direct real estate investing has been having a renaissance.
 Becoming a landlord is often touted as a key strategy for building wealth and financial independence among financial influencers and the so-called "FIRE" community (which stands for financial independence, retire early).
 For millennials and other cohorts who still remember the volatility of the Great Recession, there may be an appeal to building a portfolio that's less affected by decisions made on Wall Street or in corporate boardrooms.

-However, buying investment properties isn't for everyone.
+Investing in rental properties is an opportunity to provide an alternative source income, while building equity in a property over time.
+It may also provide a way to diversify your cash flow.
+However, buying rental properties isn't for everyone.
 In addition to requiring a substantial up-front commitment of cash, it comes with a unique set of risks and rewards that prospective investors need to understand.
-Here are some of the factors to keep in mind.
+Here are some factors to keep in mind.

 Fidelity Viewpoints